RobinMalfait/placebo/README.md

      │
 ∙ 25 │   We can also write messages that are very long.
      ·                                       ────┬──── ╭─
      ·                                           ╰─────┤ Like this message.
-We have a lot to ·                                                 │ say here so it might not be ideal if ·                                                 │ everything was just written on the same ·                                                 │ line.
-Instead we will use the width of your ·                                                 │ terminal to decide when to start wrapping.
+We have a lot to say here so it might not be ideal
+     ·                                                 │ if everything was just written on the same line.
+Instead we will ·                                                 │ use the width of your terminal to decide when to start wrapping.
      ·                                                 ╰─
      │
      └─